deepinsight/insightface/README.md

 ### Recent Update

   2018.01.26: Today we provide a pretrained *LResNet34E-IR* model on public drive.
 We also offer a simple python program to help you deploy this model to build your own face recognition application.
-The only thing you should do is using your own face detector to crop a face image and send it to our program, no alignment needed.
+The only requirement is using your own face detector to crop a face image before sending it to our program, no alignment needed.
 For single cropped face image(112x112), total inference time is only 17ms on my testing server(Intel E5-2660 @ 2.00GHz, Tesla M40, *LResNet34E-IR*).
+This model can archieve 99.65% on *LFW* and 96.7% on *MegaFace Rank1 Acc*.
 Please see deployment section for detail.

 ### License